Open at Clarence mill, Bollington in the Happy Valley!

 The Discovery Centre is not manned full time.
 This number goes to the Town Hall which is open on weekday mornings.

-The Discovery Centre was opened by John & Terry Waite.
+The Discovery Centre was opened in May 2005 by John & Terry Waite.

-Most generously financed by the Heritage Lottery Fund, Cheshire Rural Recovery, Clarence Mill Properties Ltd., the Macclesfield Canal Society, Macclesfield Borough Council, Bollington Town Council and private donors.
+Most generously financed by the Heritage Lottery Fund, Cheshire Rural Recovery, Clarence Mill Properties Ltd., the Macclesfield Canal Society, Macclesfield Borough Council (now Cheshire East Council), Bollington Town Council and private donors.